Improwised/jovVix/README.md

-# Quiz app
+# Jovvix

-- The Quiz App is a fun and interactive platform where users can enjoy playing quizzes while admins have the ability to create engaging and diverse quizzes.
+- Jovvix is a fun and interactive platform where users can enjoy playing quizzes while admins have the ability to create engaging and diverse quizzes.
-- Designed to provide a fun and educational experience while ensuring smooth admin management, our Quiz App is the perfect solution for interactive quiz-based learning, competitions, or corporate events.
+- Designed to provide a fun and educational experience while ensuring smooth admin management, Jovvix is the perfect solution for interactive quiz-based learning, competitions, or corporate events.

 - App is an interactive, real-time platform that supports diverse question types like